rafaelaltamirano/eMovie/README.md

 ## Jetpack Compose ##

 A Modern toolkit for building native UI.
 It simplifies and accelerates UI development on Android.
-Quickly bring your app to life with less code, powerful tools, and intuitive Kotlin APIs

 ## Dependency injection ##
 This is a must-have architecture implementation to be able to have re-usability of code and make testing easier.
 Im using Dagger Hilt